Table of Contents

 How to Cook Chorizo

-CHILIS.
+1. CHILIS.
 Remove the seeds and membranes of the chilis.

 • In a large pot, bring 4-5 cups of water to a boil.
-Add the chilis and allow them to boil for 8-10 minutes.
+Add the toasted chilis and allow them to boil for 8-10 minutes.
 Drain the chilis in a colander and reserve ½ cup of the chili water.

 • When working with chilis, you may wish to wear gloves so that oils don’t irritate your skin.
-Also do not touch your face without first washing your hands.
+Also, do not touch your face without first washing your hands.

 • Slice the chilies in half and use a spoon to scrape out the seeds and membranes from inside the chiles.

-Cooking marinated meat in a skillet.
+Cooking homemade chorizo in a large skillet.

 5 from 24 votes